tisyasharma/US-air-travel-trends/README.md

 Interactive visuals of U.S. flight trends (1999–2024): route flows, carrier market share, and seasonal capacity using cleaned T-100 data.

-Live demo: replace with your GitHub Pages URL, e.g. `https://<username>.github.io/US-air-travel-trends/`.
+Live demo: https://tisyasharma.github.io/US-air-travel-trends/.
 The steps below are only needed if you want to rebuild data or preview locally.

 ## Contents
-- [Site](site/index.html) — static page and assets (root index redirects here)
+- [Site](index.html) — static page and assets
 - [Data pipeline](scripts/build_web_data.py) — generates JSON feeds
 - [Data outputs](data/) — JSONs used by the site (mirrored to `webpage_deliverable/data/`)
 - [Notebooks](notebooks/) — cleaning and analysis